Josh Hardesty ’13 and Emmy Robichaud ’13 teach English in Ghana

 found anywhere else,” says Hardesty (above, teaching).

-With the assistance of Cargill Fellowships and stipends through the Bonner program, Centre students Josh Hardesty ’13 and Emmy Robichaud ’13 are spending the summer in Ghana working with the Cheerful Hearts Foundation, a local non-profit.
+With the assistance of the Centre Education Fellows Program and stipends through the Bonner program, Centre students Josh Hardesty ’13 and Emmy Robichaud ’13 are spending the summer in Ghana working with the Cheerful Hearts Foundation, a local non-profit.

 “As education interns, we are placed in local schools not only to teach, but to advocate a higher standard of education and uphold human rights,” Robichaud says.